-This small but significant reminder of William Burke sits in an ornate box on a counter in a shop.
-Not just any shop however, this is the shop for The Cadies & Witchery Tours located in Edinburgh’s West Bow.
+This small but significant reminder of William Burke sitting in an ornate box on a counter in a shop.
+Not just any shop, however, this is the shop for The Cadies & Witchery Tours located in Edinburgh’s West Bow.

 The ‘relic’ or souvenir is made from the skin on the back of Burke’s left hand, so you can perhaps imagine the size.

 Purchased at auction in 1988 for £1050, information on the Witchery Tours website gives further details to its background:

 Burke's Brain In a Specimen JAr